quuinnn/GD4-Prototype/README.md

 # How to install Git on most operating systems (Skip if already installed)

+### !!
+MOST OF THE LINUX DISTROS HERE HAVE GIT PREINSTALLED CHECK BY TYPING "git" INTO A TERMINAL !!

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-on Debian and Debian-based systems (Ubuntu, SteamOS 2.x, Pop!_OS, Vanilla etc)
+on Debian and Debian-based systems (Ubuntu, SteamOS 2.x, Pop!_OS, VanillaOS etc)

 `# sudo apt install git-all`